Flag of South Vietnam

-The flag of South Vietnam was first introduced by the Provisional Central Government of Vietnam, later served as the national flag of the State of Vietnam (known as "South Vietnam" after 1954), and its successor, the Republic of Vietnam (South Vietnam) from 1948 to 1975 until the fall of Saigon.
+The flag of South Vietnam was first introduced on 2 June 1948 as the official symbol of the French-associated Provisional Central Government of Vietnam, later served as the national flag of the State of Vietnam and the Republic of Vietnam from 1949 to 30 April 1975.
 The design consists of a yellow background with three red horizontal stripes through the middle.
-It is used to represent the "Vietnamese Heritage and Freedom Flag".
+It is used to represent the "Vietnamese Heritage and Freedom Flag" by Overseas Vietnamese.

-The flag was designed by Lê Văn Đệ in 1948.
 The flag consists of a yellow field and three horizontal red stripes, and can be explained as emblematic of the common blood running through northern, central, and southern Vietnam.

-Although South Vietnam ceased to exist in 1975, the flag still finds use among private citizens in other countries and is still shown and used overseas by some Vietnamese emigrés, particularly in North America and Australia.
+Although South Vietnam (Republic of Vietnam) ceased to exist in 1975, the flag is still represented among private citizens in other countries by some Vietnamese emigrés, particularly in North America and Australia of refugee-descent as a major anti-communist symbolism.
 Since June 2002, several American governmental bodies adopted resolutions recognizing the former flag as "Vietnamese Heritage and Freedom Flag."

 History

 Nguyễn dynasty

 During the reign of Emperor Gia Long (1802–1820), the yellow flag was also used as the symbol of the Empire of Vietnam.
 This was continued as the emperor's flag when the court of Huế became a French protectorate.
 Later the flag added a red bend on two sides.

-After the deportation and exile of the emperors Thành Thái and Duy Tân, the new pro-French puppet emperor Khải Định introduced new imperial flag as a yellow flag with single horizontal band of red, following the Imperial Order of the Dragon of Annam.
+After the deportation and exile of the emperors Thành Thái and Duy Tân by the French colonialists, the new pro-French emperor Khải Định introduced new imperial flag as a yellow flag with single horizontal band of red, following the Imperial Order of the Dragon of Annam.
 Formally known as the "Long Tinh Kỳ", the flag was the official flag of the Nguyễn court.

 In 1945 with the French ousted by Japan, Prime Minister Trần Trọng Kim of the newly restored Empire of Vietnam adopted another variant of the yellow flag.
 It included three red bands, but the middle band was broken to form the Quẻ Ly Flag.
 Derived from the trigrams, Quẻ Ly is the third of the Bát Quái (the Eight Trigrams – Ba gua): Càn (乾), Đoài (兌), Ly (離), Chấn (震), Tốn (巽), Khảm (坎), Cấn (艮), Khôn (坤).
 It was chosen to symbolize the sun, fire, light, and civilization.
 And most importantly, it represents the southern lands under the "Later Heaven" order, that is Vietnam.
 This flag was used briefly from June to August 1945 when Emperor Bảo Đại abdicated.